kamil-krecisz/Cat-and-Mouse-game/README.md

 - Mice move randomly when idle
 - When within detection radius, they flee from the cat (player)
 - Direction changes periodically via timer
-- Cheese detection and pathfinding (to be implemented)
+- Cheese detection and pathfinding - IMPLEMENTED

 ## 🧰 Technologies Used